sumit2011/sumit2011.github.io/javascript/index.md

 * Greater than or equal to: &gt;=
 * Is equal to: ===
 * Is not equal to: !==
-### Logical operaors
+### Logical operators
-Working with conditionals means that we will be using booleans, true or false values.
+Working with conditionals means that we will be using boolean true or false values.
 In JavaScript, there are operators that work with boolean values known as logical operators
 There are three logical operators:
 * the and operator (&&)